Last Updated on March 5, 2022

 As a part time traveller, I’m always on the look out for a way to satisfy my love of travel without actually being on the road.
 ‘Route 66 Splendor’ is an adult colouring book created by Jo Ann Kargus, an illustrator from St Louis, Missouri (yay Midwest!) and I can tell you now, it’ll provide hours of entertainment!

 Disclosure AD: I received a complimentary copy of Route 66 Splendor to review.
 This post also contains affiliate links.
+I may make a small commission on purchases made after clicking the link, at no extra cost to you.
 As always, opinions are my own.

 Route 66 Coloring Book